If you are lucky, your path in life with cross with some truly memorable individuals.

 Together with NFL veteran Kevin Reilly (a fellow Salesianum alum and Xerox colleague) and Wilmington lawyer Murray Sawyer, Riley formed Pro Management, Inc. to guide the professional boxing career of Hockessin’s own Henry “Hammerin’ Hank” Milligan, an All-American wrestler at Princeton.
 PMI’s run was brief, but to say the least it was eventful.
 (See here for a complete account of the PMI story in Riley’s own words.)

-While Riley et. al.’s time ringside did not exactly end up being the stuff of Jerry Maguire, his love of sports and knack for networking translated into hundreds of thousands of dollars raised for Leukemia research via an annual golf tournament that brought legendary athletes to Wilmington year after year.
+While Riley et. al.’s time ringside did not exactly end up being the stuff of a Jerry Maguire movie, his love of sports and knack for networking translated into hundreds of thousands of dollars raised for Leukemia research via an annual golf tournament that brought legendary athletes to Wilmington year after year.
 In today’s celebrity culture it is hard to conceive of a local charity event anywhere that could regularly feature the likes of Arnold Palmer, Joe DiMaggio, Franco Harris, Fuzzy Zoeller, Payne Stewart and even George “Spanky” McFarland of Little Rascals Fame (who grew so close with Riley that when he passed, John was one of his grieving widow’s first calls).
-But over a 10 year span into the early 90’s, Riley, Reilly and others scored the biggest of names — and throngs of generous participants.
+But over a 10 year span, Riley, Reilly and others scored the biggest of names — and throngs of generous participants.

-John Riley is a Republican with healthy, informed conservative views on many matters, but he’s a throwback to an era when party affiliation wasn’t much of a factor in determining one’s friends, or even government service.
-He served as state director of business development under Democrat Governor Tom Carper, chalking up some critical wins including keeping AstraZeneca in Delaware and creation of the Delaware Biotechnology Institute at UD.
+John Riley is a Republican with healthy, informed conservative views on many matters, but he is a throwback to an era when party affiliation wasn’t much of a factor in determining one’s friends, or even government service.
+He served as state director of business development under Governor Tom Carper, a Democrat, chalking up some critical wins including keeping AstraZeneca in Delaware and creation of the Delaware Biotechnology Institute at UD.

-A gifted writer and wry storyteller, one of Riley’s most recent projects is collaborating on the inspirational biography of his close friend Kevin Reilly, “Tackling Life,” which will be released in the coming weeks.
+A gifted writer and wry storyteller, one of Riley’s most recent projects is collaborating on the inspirational biography of his close friend Kevin Reilly, a book to be available any day now.

-I say “one of” because no sooner had John retired from his longtime role as an executive with Ashland, that his quiet competence was called back into action, this time to get the state’s new economic development unit, the Delaware Prosperity Partnership, up and running.
+I say “one of” because no sooner had John retired from his longtime role as a senior executive with Ashland, that his quiet competence was called back into action, this time to get the state’s new economic development unit, the Delaware Prosperity Partnership, up and running.

-Riley is the kind of guy who gives a much beleaguered “Establishment” a good name.
+Riley is the kind of guy who gives the much maligned “Establishment” a good name.

-Easterseals is one of Delaware’s largest providers of disability services including individualized supported employment, giving people with intellectual disabilities the opportunity to work in the community and earn competitive wages.
-Easterseals also leads in therapeutic intervention for infants and toddlers, serving more than 1200 Delaware children last year – unfortunately an area of growing demand given the increasing number of babies impacted by opioid addiction.
+Easterseals is one of Delaware’s largest providers of individualized supported employment, giving people with intellectual disabilities the opportunity to work in the community and earn competitive wages.
+Easterseals also leads in therapeutic intervention for infants and toddlers, serving more than 700 children last year – unfortunately an area of growing demand given the increasing number of babies impacted by opioid addiction.

-Of course, there are legions of giving people around us who will never be celebrated (and like John, don’t want to be).
+Of course, there are legions of giving people around us who will never be celebrated.
 If you don’t know John, think of them in supporting Easterseals or any number of other good charities carrying a heavy load for us all.